You are here

 2. Applicants claiming credit for completing formal correspondence or formal individual study courses are required to obtain evidence of satisfactory completion of the course from the program sponsor.
 Credit is allowed in the year in which the program is completed as established by the evidence of completion provided by the program sponsor.

 Participants in formal programs of learning who use the title CPA or CPA-Inactive should document their CPE.
-Acceptable evidence of completion should be retained for five years.
+Acceptable evidence of completion should be retained for three years after the end of the CPE reporting period in which the credit was claimed.
 Acceptable evidence of completion must include the following:

 Group Programs

 1. The original certificate of completion provided by the program sponsor (see example below) for each CPE program claimed.
-The certificate must state the sponsor name, title of the program, date(s) attended, number of CPE credit hours earned, the attendee's name or
+The certificate must state the sponsor's name, title of the program, date(s) attended, number of CPE credit hours earned, and the attendee's name or

 Self-Study Programs

-The original certificate of completion provided by the program sponsor for each self-study program claimed.
+An original certificate of completion must be provided by the program sponsor for each self-study program claimed.
 The certificate must state the sponsor name, title of the program, date(s) attended, number of CPE credit hours earned, and the attendee's name.
 The date of completion as documented by the sponsor is the date the CPA must use for reporting purposes.

 Accredited University or College Courses

-1. Credit Courses – the original official grade report or official transcript which details the grade earned for each class claimed, as well as the university or college name, title of the course, course date(s), semester or quarter credit hours, and the attendee's name.
-If the official grade report or the official transcript does not detail all elements, appropriate registration documentation should also be retained.
+1. Credit Courses – a transcript which details the grade earned for each class claimed, as well as the university or college name, title of the course, course date(s), semester or quarter credit hours, and the attendee's name.

-2. Non Credit Courses – the original statement signed by the instructor verifying the CPA's attendance as well as the university or college name, title of the course, course date(s), and semester or quarter credit hours.
-Appropriate registration documentation should be retained along with the instructor's statement to meet the requirements.
+2. Non-Credit Courses – the original statement signed by the instructor verifying the CPA's attendance as well as the university or college name, title of the course, course date(s), and semester or quarter credit hours.

 Instruction Credit